meteor/meteor/content/mobile.md

 You configure these images with [`App.icons`](http://docs.meteor.com/#/full/App-icons) and [`App.launchScreens`](http://docs.meteor.com/#/full/App-launchScreens), which both use names to refer to the various supported image sizes (see API documentation).

 For iOS, you can also refer to the [Icon and image sizes](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/MobileHIG/IconMatrix.html) in the iOS Human Interface Guidelines for more information about the way these different sizes are used.

+<h3 id="advanced-build">Advanced build customization</h3>

+There is a special top-level directory named `cordova-build-override/` that allows you to override, in an ad-hoc way, parts of your Cordova project that Meteor generates for you in the `.meteor/local/cordova-build` directory.
+The entire file tree of this directory will be `cp -R` (copied overwriting existing files) to the Cordova project right before the build and compilation step.

+The problem with this mechanism is that it overrides complete files, so it is not a good solution for customizing `config.xml`.
+Replacing the generated version with your own file means you lose all configuration information set by the build process and by installed plugins, which will likely break your app.

+If you need to customize configuration files, a workaround is to create a dummy Cordova plugin.
+In its `plugin.xml`, you can specify a [`config-file` element](https://cordova.apache.org/docs/en/dev/plugin_ref/spec.html#config-file) to selectively change parts of configuration files, including `config.xml`.

+> We recommend using these approaches only if absolutely required and if your customizations can not be handled by standard configuration options.

 <h2 id="building-and-submitting">Submitting your mobile app to the store</h2>